benjaminyzg/main/README.md

 - 😴 Sleeping/Resting

 ## 🪧 Commercial Collaboration
-Looking for commercial collaboration in the area - advisory and consultancy; professional consultancy Open to speak for a nominal fee in academia conference and international forums.
-If you've found my area of research and interests to be useful and would like to engage me for my services
+Looking for commercial collaboration in the domain of machine learning?
+I provide advisory and consultancy work for government; capital market; healthcare and sustainability.
+Open to speak for a nominal fee in conference and forums.
+If you've found my area of research and interests to be useful and would like to engage me for my services; do reach out to me.

 ## 🗂️ Academic Publications